Hurricane Hugo: Caribbean

-The Bahamas and the Continental United States
+Continental United States

-Buildings were boarded up in Nassau, Bahamas, and classes were cancelled at The College of The Bahamas on September 18.
 After Hugo departed the Caribbean, officials in South Florida convened on September 18 to discuss emergency preparedness plans, and some residents began to gather supplies.
 NHC director Bob Sheets stated that if Hugo were to reach the United States, it could move ashore "anywhere from the Florida Keys to North Carolina."
 NASA delayed the September 22 launch of an Atlas-Centaur rocket with Hugo looming.
 Boats were moved from coastal marinas to more protected harbors inland near St. Simons, Georgia.
 The American Red Cross readied 58 shelters in Miami, Florida, and 23 shelters in Fort Lauderdale, Florida.
 Equipment was prepositioned throughout Myrtle Beach, South Carolina, to expedite cleanup operations.
 The mayor of Charleston, Joseph P. Riley Jr., called Hugo "an extraordinarily dangerous event, [...] the likes of which few people who have lived all their lives in Charleston have experienced."
 Twenty U.S. Navy ships and submarines were moved out of Charleston to weather the storm at sea.
 The New Georgia Railroad between Atlanta and Savannah, Georgia, halted operations, affecting 400 passengers.